kianryan/kianryan.github.io/_posts/2012-09-04-a-quick-introduction-to-screen.md

 ## Regions

 Regions are the mechanism which allow you to display multiple windows simultaneously.
-The are achieved by &#8220;splitting&#8221; the current region and then selecting the window (Ctrl-a [n]) to display.
+The are achieved by “splitting” the current region and then selecting the window (Ctrl-a [n]) to display.
 You can switch between the regions on display using Ctrl-a Tab, the man page also discusses mappings for move intuitive movement.

-  * Horizontal Region Split &#8211; Ctrl-a S
+  * Horizontal Region Split – Ctrl-a S
-  * Vertical Region Split &#8211; Ctrl-a |
+  * Vertical Region Split – Ctrl-a |
-  * Kill the Current Region &#8211; Ctrl-a X
+  * Kill the Current Region – Ctrl-a X

-  * Switch Focus To Next Region &#8211; Ctrl-a Tab
+  * Switch Focus To Next Region – Ctrl-a Tab

 ## More

 This is just a quick introduction to whet your appetite.
-There&#8217;s more to be had from screen, and the [man page](http://www.gnu.org/software/screen/) is a good place to start, as well as a [whole Google of search results](https://www.google.co.uk/search?q=gnu+screen).
+There’s more to be had from screen, and the [man page](http://www.gnu.org/software/screen/) is a good place to start, as well as a [whole Google of search results](https://www.google.co.uk/search?q=gnu+screen).
 Screen is a remarkably flexible tool.
-As an example, a friend of mine has discussed the way their company pair programmes using a screen session to view another user&#8217;s screen session.
+As an example, a friend of mine has discussed the way their company pair programmes using a screen session to view another user’s screen session.
 All working over ssh using no more fancy tooling than a standard Linux box.